 Thank you for visiting the Moving for Mom team page!
 We would like to share our mom’s story as well as the reason that we will be walking together at this amazing event on Sunday, October 19, 2014.
 If you have any questions about signing up, the event itself, or the National Parkinson Foundation, please feel free to contact any of us.
 We look forward to seeing you all in October!

-“One morning, just after my 55th birthday, I woke up with a slight tremor in my right hand and arm.
+“One morning, I woke up with a slight tremor in my right hand and arm.
 My dad had lived for many years with a tremor in his hand so I assumed that the tremor was just one more similarity I had with my dad.
 After doing some research, I decided to make an appointment with a neurologist.
 I chose a doctor from Northwestern University Parkinson’s Disease and Movement Disorders Center since they are the only hospital group in Chicago as well as the State of Illinois to be awarded as a ‘Center of Excellence’ from the National Parkinson Foundation.

 With my husband joining me at the appointment, I was given a neurological exam which consisted of general questions, a memory test, walking, moving various parts of my body, etc. I knew (or thought I knew) that I had ‘just a tremor’ like my dad so I was not too concerned.
 At the end of the exam, the doctor gave me the diagnosis of Parkinson’s Disease.
 It turns out that I had 2 of the 4 classic symptoms of Parkinson’s Disease; a unilateral resting tremor in my right arm and hand as well as rigidity and tightness.
 I also learned that Parkinson’s Disease is a chronic, progressive neurological disease and presently, there is no cure.
 From that moment on, I would begin the fight to BEAT PARKINSON’S!